decentology/dappstarter-core/README.md

 `npm run dapp` runs the dapp on http://localhost:8000 using webpack dev server

-`npm run dapp:prod` generates dapp bundle for production using webpack

 ## Server

 Run the server in a separate terminal.
 You *must* run `npm start` or `npm deploy` first for dapp to see most recent smart contract changes.

 `npm run server` runs NodeJs server app on port 3000 with Express

+## Testing

+`test-config.js` contains settings used by test scripts

+Run tests using `npm test [test file]` (example: npm test ./test/_dapp-tests.js)

+## Production Builds

+This beta of DappStarter should not be used in production.
+That said, here are the scripts for generating production builds:

+`npm run dapp:prod` generates dapp bundle for production using webpack

 `npm run server:prod` generates NodeJs server bundle for production using webpack